 Check out Fat Tuesday, Cat’s Meow, and The Nerd for beer and cocktails.

 Fast and casual food options include Dirt Dog, White Castle, Tacos & Miches Fremont, and 322 Pizza Bar.

 Just east of the Fremont Street Experience is the booming Fremont East District.

 Here you will find downtown’s trendiest spots.
-One of our favorite Mexican restaurants is La Comida.
 For really good pizza, check out Evel Pie.
 For unbelievably good thai head to Le Thai.

 You will also find The Smashed Pig, Park on Fremont, Eureka!, Sushi Ichiban, and Flippin’ Good Chicken, Burgers, Beer.

 If you’re in the mood for cocktails, check out the Downtown Cocktail Room, Corduroy, Commonwealth, The Laundry Room, Lucky Day, and Therapy.